 Can you believe there are only a few weeks of winter left?
 And that means only a few more weeks of low and slow Mondays.
 I may cry.
 My slow cooker and I have had some major bonding moments and I am scrambling to narrow down the dozens of recipes I still want to test out to only 4 more.

 Whenever we go out to eat, it’s never Mexican.
-Unless I can bribe a friend to suggesting it as the location.
+Unless I can bribe a friend to suggest it as the location.
 That’s the only way I ever get Mexican.
 Or if I make tacos, or Gringo enchiladas.
 We may need a relationship counselor.
 He suffers through it though when I make things like this at home.
 And by suffer, I let him because I was in heaven!

-Slow Cooker Chipotle Beef Filling
+Slow Cooker Chipotle Beef Burritos

-- 2 onions, minced
+- 2 onions - minced

 - 1/3 cup chili powder

-- 2 tbs vegetable oil
+- 2 tbsp vegetable oil

-- 6 garlic cloves, minced
+- 6 garlic cloves - minced

-- 1 jalapeno, stemmed, seeded, and minced
+- 1 jalapeno - stemmed, seeded, and minced

 - 1 tbs tomato paste